- What is OSHC?

 How long do I have to have cover?It is a visa requirement that from 1 July 2010, students must obtain OSHC for the proposed duration of their student visa.
 If you extend the length of your student visa, you must renew your OSHC policy.
 OSHC providers are obliged to provide cover for up to 5 years in respect of the proposed duration of the visa, however they may also choose to provide longer cover.

-Further information regarding visa requirements is available at the Department of Immigration & Citizenship website.
+Further information regarding visa requirements is available at the Department of Immigration & Border Protection website.

 How do I renew my OSHC?Renewing your OSHC is easy.
 You can renew your cover by either contacting the provider of your OSHC or the institution at which you study.